Bebb-Protocol-and-Apps/PWS/resources/user_guide.md

     - Click on Login and then Stoic, and in a new tab Stoic will ask you to confirm your login to the OIM app
     - Confirm and you will be logged into the OIM app via Stoic
 ### After you’re logged in
-- Triumph, you’re logged in to the OIM app!
+- Triumph, you’re logged into the OIM app!
 Can you feel how close you are to owning your personal Webspace and designing it the way you want to?
 - To create your personal Webspace (3D Webpage), go to the “Create” tab
   - There, you’ve got several options to create a Webspace
   - For each of them, you can first preview how the Webspace would look once created and then confirm the creation